 Cobbler vs Crisp

 Cobbler is a baked fruit dessert that is topped with a type of pastry like biscuit dough.
-It has a dense exterior but a soft interior, and a fruit base.
+It has a dense exterior but a soft interior and a fruit base.
 Crisp is a type of baked fruit dessert that has a crisp interior and a light exterior, consisting of oats and streusel on top, and cake batter or pie as the base.

-Cobbler is a type of baked fruit dessert usually topped with some kind of pastry.
+Cobbler is a type of baked fruit dessert topped with some kind of pastry.
 They date back to the nineteenth century and have a dense exterior.

 Crisp is a type of baked fruit dessert and is crispy, as is suggested by their name.
 The dessert has a lighter exterior and is composed of oats and streusel topping with a cake batter or pie base.